6 essential types of self-employed business insurance

 Commercial auto insurance can help cover expenses if you have a collision or accident while driving to meet clients, drop off equipment, make deliveries and a variety of other tasks you might be doing behind the wheel during your workday.

-6. Errors and omissions insurance (E&O insurance)
+6. Errors and Omissions insurance (E&O insurance)

 You’ve probably heard horror stories of an unruly customer who turns a minor disagreement into a full-blown legal battle.
 It can happen in almost every industry.